ProjectLadon/MOOS-AIOrest/README.md

 ```
 {
 	"$schema": "http://json-schema.org/schema#",
+	"id": "AIO_publish",
 	"type": "object",
 	"properties":{
 		"direction":"publish",
 		"variable":{
 			"type":"name",
-			"$comment":"This must be the name of a variable that exists in the MOOS community"
+			"$comment":"This must be the name of a variable that exists in the MOOS community",
 			"$comment":"It will be subscribed from MOOSDB and published to AIO on the given feed"
 		},
 		"varType":{
+			"type":"string",
-			"type":"string","enum": ["DOUBLE", "STRING", "BINARY"],
+			"enum": ["DOUBLE", "STRING", "BINARY"],
 			"$comment": "Must match the type of the named variable"
 		},
 		"group":{"type":"string"},